Liselotte Welskopf-Henrich: Revisionist Western novels

-Based on her life-long anthropological study and her time with the Lakota, Welskopf-Henrich wrote two series of revisionist Western novels.
-The novels center on Oglala Lakota heroes and retell US history from an Oglala point of view.
-Historically accurate, the novels give a humanistic portrayal of the Lakota and center on two pivotal events in US history: Custer’s 1876 defeat in Little Big Horn and the 1973 Occupation of Wounded Knee.
+Drawing on her decades-long engagement with the Lakota history and culture and her time among the Lakota, Welskopf-Henrich wrote two series of revisionist Western novels.
+The novels retell US history and center on Oglala Lakota heroes.
+Penny credits the novels with ethnographic seriousness; they give a humanistic portrayal of the Lakota and center on two pivotal events in US history: Custer’s 1876 defeat at the Little Bighorn and the 1973 Occupation of Wounded Knee.
 The novels were translated into 18 languages and Die Söhne der Großen Bärin alone sold more than 7.5 million copies.
-Both series have been in print without interruption since first publication.

-For her efforts to portray the Lakota in a humanistic way, Welskopf-Henrich was bestowed by the Lakota the name Lakota-Tashina (literally: protective cover of the Lakota).
+Both series remain in print.
+She also wrote a children's book, Der Steinknabe (The Stone Boy, 1952), based on The Stone Boy in Dakota author Charles Eastman's Indian Boyhood.